habhabhabs/fyp4/sumerian/README.md

 Credits to: https://www.andreasjakl.com/download-export-or-backup-amazon-sumerian-scenes-part-6/

 ## Changelog
+Version 2: 1 February 2019
+- Shifted and resized video to left (before right hand of stage)
+- Shifted and resized SIT logo to right (before left hand of stage)
+- Change Sumerrian host's voice from "Joanna" to "Salli".

 Version 1: 27 January 2019
 - Initial backup to GitHub
 - Set up stage for public display